sukhomlin31/sukhomlin31/README.md

 - 👋 Hi, I’m Sergiy from Ukraine
 - 👀 I’m interested in new cooperation
 - 🌱 I’m currently learning JavaScript Angular/React/Node
-- 💞️ I’m looking to collaborate in product management
 - 📫 My mail ssukhomlin@yahoo.com

 > I have experience in such products: